 I love public speaking.
 People who know me think that I am a natural.
 That I have a personal charm that is easy to transfer.
 I can easily walk into any audience, be it a lecture hall, a business meeting or an international conference setting.
-It only takes me 30 minutes max to decide what I want to communicate.
-I grab an A4 piece of paper and fold it in half, and then I scribble my story line.
+It only takes me 3 minutes max to decide what I want to communicate.
+I grab an A4 piece of paper and fold it in half, and then I scribble my storyline.
 Nothing sophisticated.
 Bulled-points, to a maximum of five.
 That is it.
 I am ready then to walk in anywhere.

-So, this is my little story:
+So, this is my story:

-Years later, in an interview for the Book of Outstanding Women in the History of the State, I referred to that moment like this:
+Years later, in an interview for the ‘Book of Outstanding Women in the History of the State of Guerrero’, I referred to that moment like this:

-‘Women and men in history often speak about break-through, life-changing moments.
+Women and men in history often speak about break-through, life-changing moments.
 That day, was my moment.
 I discovered that being an academic was good but that in order to be heard and represent people to reach bigger audiences, I needed to leave my books and stand up.
 I could never describe the intensity of the moment.
 The emotion, the fear, the nerves.
-I went back home and grabbed the full collection of Ignacio Altamirano books and stayed home for the summer, reading.
-A guy from my same town, who became known as an Academic, an Orator, a Poetry writer and teller, a Diplomat making history in Europe… wow, I thought, imagine…”
+I went back home and grabbed the full collection of Ignacio Manuel Altamirano books and stayed home for the summer, reading.
+A guy from my same town, who became known as an Academic, an Orator, a Poetry writer and teller, a Diplomat making history in Europe… wow, I thought, imagine…

 Anyway, after meeting the people who were in charge of the state, I came back home with a renewed interest.
 I wanted to be a speaker.